 While a lack of concentration is the mother of all follies, achieving a better focus is not difficult when one knows where to look for help.
 Of the numerous focus improvement options available, yoga is probably the oldest and time-tested method that can get you closer to your goal.

-Are you finding it hard to focus on your office desk?
+Are you finding it hard to focus on your work?
 Are you constantly distracted by emotional clutter?

 Pose #1.
 Thunderbolt Pose